mg747/gfit-and-wellness/README.md

 ### Code

--   Codes were copied and modified from the Interactive Backend Develeopment Mini Project of the course.
+-   Codes were copied and modified from the Interactive Backend Develeopment Mini Project lessons of the course.

 -   Materialize template was used throughout the project mainly to make site responsive using the [materialize 1.0.0](https://materializecss.com/)